1justingilmore/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds_vdi-recommendations-1909.md

 Anytime that Windows defaults are changed, questions arise regarding supportability.
 Once a VDI image (VM or session) is customized, every change made to the image needs to be tracked in a change log.
 At troubleshooting, often an image can be isolated in a pool and configured for problem analysis.
 Once a problem has been tracked to the root cause, that change can then be rolled out to the test environment first, and ultimately to the production workload.

 This document intentionally avoids touching system services, policies, or tasks that affect security.
 After that comes Windows servicing.
 The ability to service VDI images outside of maintenance windows is removed, as maintenance windows are when most servicing events take place in VDI environments, *except for security software updates*.
 Microsoft has published guidance for Windows Security in VDI environments.
-For more information, see [Deployment guide for Windows Defender Antivirus in a virtual desktop infrastructure (VDI) environment](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/deployment-vdi-windows-defender-antivirus).
+For more information, see [Deployment guide for Microsoft Defender Antivirus in a virtual desktop infrastructure (VDI) environment](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/deployment-vdi-windows-defender-antivirus).

 Consider supportability when altering default Windows settings.
 Difficult problems can arise when altering system services, policies, or scheduled tasks, in the name of hardening, “lightening”, etc. Consult the Microsoft Knowledge Base for current known issues regarding altered default settings.
 The guidance in this document, and the associated script on GitHub will be maintained with regards to known issues, if any arise.
 In addition, you can report issues in several ways to Microsoft.